Skip to main content

 There is no mandatory waiting period in Illinois.
 Pregnant people do not need to undergo an ultrasound or listen to any lectures regarding abortion before accessing abortion.

-No. The pregnant person has the right to decide whether to continue a pregnancy or to get an abortion.
+No. Only the pregnant person has the right to decide whether to continue a pregnancy or to get an abortion.

-Does someone under 18 need their parent or guardian's consent to get an abortion?
+Does someone under 18 need their parent's or guardian's consent to get an abortion?
+Copy link to this question The link has been copied. ×

-No. As of June 1, 2022, a person under 18 does not need parental consent When someone gives permission for someone else to do something to get an abortion.
-Read more about the Youth Health and Safety Act.
+No. Under the Youth Health and Safety Act, a person under 18 does not need parental consent When someone gives permission for someone else to do something to get an abortion.

-If a hospital worker has violated your right to health information privacy, you can file a HIPAA complaint.
+If someone believes a hospital worker has violated their right to health information privacy, they can file a HIPAA complaint.

-Also, Illinois hospitals must provide emergency medical care to people who come to the hospital.
-This care includes abortions.
-Hospitals must provide emergency care when an abortion is needed to help a patient's injury or acute medical condition that is likely to cause death, severe injury, or serious illness.
+However, Illinois hospitals must provide emergency medical care to people who come to the hospital.
+This includes abortion when it is needed to help a patient's injury or acute medical condition that is likely to cause death, severe injury, or serious illness.

 • Deductible,